decentralized-identity/org/work-item-lifecycle.md

    Template](#Acknowledgement-Template)` section below.
 If the WG chairs and membership cannot come to agreement about specific acknowledgements, this can be escalated to the Technical Steering Committee by either party.
-3. For Steering Committee Approval, the approved version should be placed at a **permanent link** tracked on DIF’s spec-tracking github repo.
+3. Before Steering Committee Approval, the approved version should be placed at a **permanent link** tracked on DIF’s spec-tracking github repo.
 [See Presentation Exchange v1.0.0 for an example](https://identity.foundation/presentation-exchange/spec/v1.0.0/).
 This includes: